Astronomy equipment — telescopes, mounts, and accessories for UK stargazing

 Graduate to a USB planetary camera

-Once you understand stacking and want sharper planetary images, jump to the Svbony SV105 or ASI120MC-S. You'll spend hours processing, but the reward is images that rival professional observatories.
+Once you understand stacking and want sharper planetary images, jump to the ZWO ASI 120MM Mini (mono, for maximum sharpness) or ASI 662MC (colour, for convenience and speed).
+You'll spend hours processing, but the reward is images that rival professional observatories.
 This is where many astrophotographers stay for years — there's nothing wrong with specialising in planetary imaging.

-The ZWO ASI294MC Pro is where you go when shallow DSLR images aren't enough.
+The ZWO ASI294MC Pro (cooled version) is where you go if you want to push faint galaxies and nebulae to their limits.
 Cooled sensors eliminate thermal noise and let you expose for 30 minutes at a time.
 Faint galaxies become visible.
 The Whirlpool Galaxy shows spiral structure.
-But you need a serious mount and expertise.
+But you'll need a serious equatorial mount, dedicated power supply, and expertise in image processing software.

 Lucky imaging explained